Time elapsed: 20y2m

 In addition to the customer service aspect, it could also be useful to track down imposters.
 If an imposter managed to withdraw funds from your account one day, at least you would get a telegram the same day letting you know that the funds were withdrawn!

-This is a good case for a record that uses an id based on the time when the transaction took place, because then employees at the end of the day will be able to query all of the bank_record records in between midnight of that day and midnight of the rest.
+This is a good case for a record that uses an id based on the time when the transaction took place, because then employees at the end of the day will be able to query all of the bank_record records in between midnight of that day and midnight of the nest.

 Whether to pass in "withdrew" or "received" can be determined by $before.talers to $after.talers inside the UPDATE event.